Overview

 actverse

-is an R package that provides a complete toolkit to process, analyze and visualize actigraphy data.
-Its aim is to facilitate the work of sleep and chronobiology scientists with actigraphy data and to improve reproducibility in research.
+is an R package that offers a comprehensive toolkit for processing, analyzing, and visualizing actigraphy data.
+It is designed to support sleep and chronobiology researchers by streamlining workflows and enhancing reproducibility in actigraphy research.

 You can install actverse

 .
-A standard for time objects is a must, because time can have many representations and can be rooted in different numerical systems.
-We believe that the best time series standard available for packages that adheres to the tidyverse principles is the tsibble
+A consistent standard for time objects is essential, as time can be represented in many ways and may be based on different numerical systems.
+For packages that follow tidyverse principles, we believe the tsibble

 Most actverse

-functions will require that your data be in the tsibble
+functions require your data to be in the tsibble

-standard.
-Adapting your data is a simple process and can make a big difference when dealing with time series in R. Please refer to tsibble
+format.
+Converting your data is straightforward and can significantly improve your experience working with time series in R. Please refer to the tsibble

 read_acttrust()

-: Read, tidy, and validate an ActTrust file.write_acttrust()
+: Read, tidy, and validate an ActTrust file. -

 file <- get_from_zenodo(